Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

 36. Killing process
     - Find process id using ps axww|grep 'Visual Studio Code'
     - Now we use the kill command to kill the process
-      - kill #Pid#: This is the gentle way to kill
+      - kill #Pid#: This is the gentle way to kill.
+This is the same as `kill -15 <Pid>`
       - kill -9 #Pid#: This is a brutal way to kill a process
       - killall #Pname#: Kills all the processes with the Pname
-      - killall -9 #Pname#: Kills all the processes with the Pname violently
+      - killall -9 #Pname#: Kills all the processes with the Pname brutally.
+      - pkill -9 #part of Pname#: Kills process brutally, but Pname is more liberal
-37. job, fg, bg: Create processes in foreground and bg
+37. fg, bg: Create processes in foreground and background
+38.
+39. jobs: See all the sleeping and background processes
-38. gzip -k filename: Create a zip of the file. -k keeps the unzipped file.
+40. gzip -k filename: Create a zip of the file. -k keeps the unzipped file.
 If used on multiple files, it zips them separately.
-39. gunzip -k filename: Unzip the file
+41. gunzip -k filename: Unzip the file
-40. tar -cf #EndFileName.tar# file1 file2 file3: Creates archives of multiple files.
+42. tar -cf #EndFileName.tar# file1 file2 file3: Creates archives of multiple files.
 Now we can use gzip to compress the archive.
     1. tar -xf #EndFileName.tar# file1 file2 file3: To extract the archive
     2. tar -tf #ArchiveName#: To view contents of the archive
     3. tar -czf #EndFileName.tar# file1 file2 file3: To create and compress the archive all in one
-41. nano: It is an in-built text editor in linux
+43. nano: It is an in-built text editor in linux
-42. alias: We can rename different keywords to be custom commands.
+44. alias: We can rename different keywords to be custom commands.
 This has to be put on config file for fish, bashrc for bash in home directory.
-43. xargs: Some commands expect arguments for its functioning. xargs lets us pipe the output of another command (stdout) as the arguments of the command.
+45. xargs: Some commands expect arguments for its functioning. xargs lets us pipe the output of another command (stdout) as the arguments of the command.
     - cat file1|xargs touch: Creates all the filenames present in file1
     - find . -size +1G | xargs rm: Remove all files in the current directory that is larger than 1 GB.
-44. ln: Links
+46. ln: Links
     1. Hardlink: A hardlink to a file is like a copy of that file, but if any change in one will be reflected in the other.
 If you delete one, the other WILL persist, as it is pointing to the same thing in memory.
         - ln #original# #link#
     2. Softlink/ Symbolic link: A softlink to a file is like a copy of that file, but if any change in one will be reflected in the other(same as hard link).
 If you delete one, the other WILL NOT persist, as the link is pointing to the file itself, not the memory location
         - ln -s #original# #link#
-45. su: Lets you switch users to a different terminal just for that terminal instance.
+47. su: Lets you switch users to a different terminal just for that terminal instance.
-46. sudo: Super user do - Lets you run commands as the root user, with elevated permissions if you have administrative permissions.
+48. sudo: Super user do - Lets you run commands as the root user, with elevated permissions if you have administrative permissions.
 This is generally required if you are making changes that affects multiple users.
-47. passwd: To change, expire, delete, etc. our or other user's (if you have root access) passwords.
+49. passwd: To change, expire, delete, etc. our or other user's (if you have root access) passwords.
-48. chown: Lets us change ownership of files and directories.
+50. chown: Lets us change ownership of files and directories.
-49. chmod (Change mode): To Changing Permissions
+51. chmod (Change mode): To Changing Permissions
     - Format: chmod #mode# #file#
     ```
     Mode includes the following